dashuser33/darkcoin-client/README.md

 ### Why this name?

 There was already dashd-client and dash-client.
+We might change it if enough people think it should.

-### Why the method method I am looking for is not present?
+### Why the method I am looking for is not present?

 This is a working in progress, we will add them as we have time and/or need.
 But we are not adding deprecated methods, such as accounts api.
 Any method can still be accessed using the generic `callRPCMethod` function.